 Finding the best Sega Game Gear emulator will be easy to find here, but also likely preferable to playing on original hardware.
 Why’s that you ask?
-Well, going through 6 AA batteries every few hours and struggling to see the washed out looking screen in the daylight are two big enough reasons to maybe relive classic game gear games through emulation!
+Well, going through 6 AA batteries every few hours and struggling to see the washed-out-looking screen in the daylight are two big enough reasons to maybe relive classic game gear games through emulation!

 Best Sega Game Gear Emulator For PC, Mac & Linux

 Gearsystem is the best Sega Game Gear Emulator for PC, Mac & Linux without question.
-Not only does it emulate Sega’s 8-bit handheld, is also emulates the Master System & SG-1000, so is really all you need for Sega’s 8-bit systems.
+Not only does it emulate Sega’s 8-bit handheld, but also emulates the Master System & SG-1000, so is really all you need for Sega’s 8-bit systems.

-Gearsystem is still under active development and is open source, so will likely continue to receive updates in to the future.
+Gearsystem is still under active development and is open source, so will likely continue to receive updates in the future.

-This is such a comprehensive standalone emulator, even if you are a fan of some other Sega orientated emulators, Gearsystem is just such a great all rounder for it’s ability to emulate all the classic Sega 8-Bit systems.
-It’s vast array of options and functionality really help it a must have for fans of not just the Game Gear, but early Sega systems as a whole.
+This is such a comprehensive standalone emulator, even if you are a fan of some other Sega-orientated emulators, Gearsystem is just such a great all-rounder for its ability to emulate all the classic Sega 8-Bit systems.
+Its vast array of options and functionality really help it a must-have for fans of not just the Game Gear, but early Sega systems as a whole.

 Gearsystem Game Gear Emulation Features Include: